|

 management problem.
 The 9-point plan addresses agricultural depredation

-problems associated with these wintering Canada geese.
+problems associated with these wintering Canada and cackling geese.

 |